staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 You can [invite collaborators](/docs/administration/managing-your-team/manage-team-members/#invite-users) to your Postman team, including Developers, Admins, external partners, and Guests.
 You can [update users' assigned roles](/docs/administration/managing-your-team/manage-team-members/#manage-team-roles) and manage their access to resources as needed.

-If you're setting up an [Enterprise team](https://www.postman.com/pricing/), you can utilize [Postman groups](https://learning.postman.com/docs/collaborating-in-postman/user-groups/) to assign roles and manage access to elements at scale.
+If you're setting up an [Enterprise team](https://www.postman.com/pricing/), you can use [Postman groups](https://learning.postman.com/docs/collaborating-in-postman/user-groups/) to assign roles and manage access to elements at scale.

 ## Manage team workspaces

 [Team workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/) enable you to share projects with collaborators and manage access to them within your team.

 If you're setting up a [Professional or Enterprise team](https://www.postman.com/pricing/), you can also create [private workspaces](/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces/).
-A private workspace is a team workspace that is only visible to the user who created it and team members who have been invited to join it.
+A private workspace is a team workspace that's only visible to the user who created it and team members who have been invited to join it.

 If you're setting up an [Enterprise team](https://www.postman.com/pricing/), you can also [manage which users can create team workspaces](/docs/administration/managing-your-team/manage-team-workspaces/).